Pool Remodel vs. Install: A Price Comparison

 In the rush to get started, some homeowners are tempted to bypass proper planning and permitting.
 This is a mistake that can lead to significant delays, failed inspections, and even fines.
 A detailed plan and a clear timeline are your best tools for keeping the project on schedule and within budget.
 Working with an experienced contractor is key, as they will manage the entire permitting process for you.
 This ensures your remodel meets all local building codes and safety regulations, giving you peace of mind and a smooth, hassle-free renovation.

-Forgetting a Contingency Fund
+Mistake #4: Forgetting to Set Aside a Contingency Fund

 Even with the most meticulous planning, unexpected issues can arise during a remodel.
 You never know what you might find once demolition begins—hidden plumbing problems or structural issues can pop up.
 That’s why a contingency fund is essential.
 Most experts recommend setting aside an extra 10% to 20% of your total project cost for these unforeseen expenses.
 This financial cushion ensures that a surprise won’t derail your budget or force you to compromise on your vision.
 It’s the best way to prepare for the unknown and keep your project moving forward.